 So, to get us as prepared as possible, I re-organized the spaces that they needed.

 I moved all of their snacks to the bottom of the pantry, and put a stack of paper bowls on the bottom shelf.
 I then put a sleeve of small paper cups near a water cooler in our kitchen.
 (Note – we already had a water cooler.
-If you do not have one, a step stool by the kitchen sink and a stack of paper cups near the faucet work as well).
+If you do not have one, a step stool by the kitchen sink and a stack of paper cups near the faucet work too).

 My new rule was that our 4-year-old daughter could fill a snack bowl and a cup of water for her and her brother IF she asked first, and IF I was in a nearby room where I could still see them.